 10 Top Tips for Training for Your First Marathon

-If you’re entered in one of the big spring marathons, London, Manchester, Paris or Brighton, then you’ve got around 50 weeks to train.
+If you’re entered a spring marathon, then you’ve got months to train.
 Plenty of time to get fit, in shape and ready to run the race of your life.

-To help get you on your way, I asked class of VLM18 newbie marathon runners what tips and advice they’d give to My-First-Marathon-20 runners to get them off to a storming start.
+To help get you on your way, I asked class of VLM18 first-timer marathon runners what tips and advice they’d give to first time runners to get them off to a storming start.

 This blog is a summary of their 10 Top Tips for Training for Your First Marathon